 From unprecedented supply chain disruptions to intense scrutiny on spending, rarely has the public sector faced such a challenging time.
 Despite this, public sector organisations must continue delivering uncompromising quality and effectiveness with minimal resources – and it’s the strength of their procurement and supply chain functions that will make all the difference.

 The spotlight has shone on Procurement to provide savings and value for money and ensure that the goods and services delivered – ranging from adult care services to large infrastructure projects such as HS2 – ultimately enhance the wellbeing of UK residents.
 It’s also incumbent on Procurement functions to find new ways of extracting revenue.

-These requirements must be met under both a government commitment to spend 30% of budget with SME suppliers, and the Official Journal of the European Union (OJEU) regulations, which require the public sector to ensure complete transparency and a non-discriminatory approach to the supplier market.
+These requirements must be met under both a government commitment to spend 30% of budget with SME suppliers, and the public procurement regulations, which require the public sector to ensure complete transparency and a non-discriminatory approach to the supplier market.

 Robust commissioning strategies

 Efficio’s in-depth knowledge of such regulations means we can give public sector clients the deep strategic focus needed to develop an initial commissioning strategy, which will set the agenda for the execution of the tender and the delivery of results.

 This understanding also allows us to tailor our approach to clients’ unique goals and circumstances, working with private sector clients who are subject to public sector procurement rules.
 We have supported Network Rail in the implementation of its five-year projected spend on rail infrastructure and maintenance.
 Our five-year project to run Thames Water’s procurement function has resulted in improved capability and increased savings.

 Efficio’s work with UK public sector bodies includes:

 - local authorities